ARM-software/lisa/Energy-Meters-Requirements.md

 ## Linux HWMON

+The `hwmon` is a generic Linux kernel subsystem, providing access to hardware monitoring components like temperature or voltage/current sensors.

 ## ARM Energy Probe (AEP)

 ARM Energy Probes are lightweight power measurement tools for software developers.
 They can monitor up to three voltage rails simultaneously.